Stay up-to date with IBPS Clerk News

 About IBPS Clerk 2021

 Institute of Banking Personnel Selection conducts IBPS Clerk for the recruitment of candidates in the clerical cadre of participating banks.
 There are two stages of the IBPS Clerk exam - prelims and mains.
 This year, the IBPS Clerk prelims exam will be conducted on August 28, 29, September 4 and 5, 2021.
 IBPS Clerk 2021 mains exam is scheduled to be conducted on October 31, 2021.
 Candidates have to clear all stages of the exam necessarily to get recruited.
 Candidates who qualify IBPS Clerk 2021 prelims exam will be called to appear for the mains exam.
-Last year a total number of 1557 vacancies are released for IBPS Clerk 2021 exam which is mentioned in the official notification.
+This year IBPS has released a total of 5,841 vacancies for the Clerk recruitment.
+Last year a total number of 1557 vacancies were released.

 IBPS Clerk 2021 Highlights

 |Full Exam Name||Institute of Banking Personnel Selection Common Written Examination for Clerk|

 |Conducting Body||Institute of Banking Personnel Selection|